Army Education Corps (India)

-The Army Education Corps of India is a program run by the Indian Army that develops soldiers and officers of all ranks in a variety of disciplines.
+The Army Educational Corps of India is a program run by the Indian Army that develops soldiers and officers of all ranks in a variety of disciplines.
 The centre provides education in both combat and non-combat operations.

 The Corps' facilities are located in Pachmarhi, Madhya Pradesh state.
 In September 2025, the Army, Navy, and Air Force education branches were combined to form the Tri-Services Education Corps.'